artgenexyz/nft-contracts/contracts/README.md

 - ERC721CommunityImplementationFactory is a base contract that manages the creation of NFTs.
 It takes small gas fee (about 500k gas) to create a new NFT smart-contract.
 - ERC721CommunityImplementation is an NFT sale contract.
 It can mint NFTs and allows other contracts to connect to it for minting.
 It includes public sale options by default.
 - INFTExtension is an interface that is allowed to connect to ERC721CommunityImplementation and mint on their behalf
-- MetaverseBaseNFT is a standalone contract that can be deployed without Factory.
+- ERC721CommunityBase is a standalone contract that can be deployed without Factory.
 It has all the features from ERC721CommunityImplementation, but allows to be extended and deployed separately.

 ## How to connect extension to ERC721CommunityImplementation